murex/mikado-testbuilders-kata/docs/references/The_Mikado_Method.md

 ### Set a Goal
-Two things need to be defined when setting a Goal, the state to be reached in the future and the code that needs to be changed for that purpose.
-In other words, you are will be defining the start and end point of your change.
+Two things need to be defined when setting a Goal, the state to be reached in the future, and the code that needs to be changed for that purpose.
+In other words, you are defining the start and end point of your change.

 ### Experiment
 Experiments are used to validate a hypothesis.
-With complex and big codebase, it is hard to know the impact of small change on the system.
-That is why, in this leverage on this step to make the change and observer what pats of your system breaks down!
+With a complex and big codebase, it is hard to know the impact of a small change on the system.
+That is why, leverage on this step to make the change and observe what parts of your system breaks down!

 By doing so, you can identify the pre-requisites needed to achieve your goal.

-In practice, experiments are like [Scratch Refactoring](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code)
+In practice, experiments are like [Scratch Refactoring](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code).
 Try to code your change, and see what errors you get:

 * what does not build